napnap75/rpi-gandi/README.md

 This image contains :

-- [Gandi CLI](https://github.com/Gandi/gandi.cli) python scripts to manage the Gandi API.
+- curl and jq to access Gandi REST API

 # Usage
 Use this image to update a DNS record to the current IP of the host: `docker run -e GANDI_API_KEY="YOUR GANDI API KEY" -e GANDI_HOST="THE HOST NAME IN THE GANDI DOMAIN" -e GANDI_DOMAIN="YOUR GANDI DOMAIN" --name gandi napnap75/rpi-gandi`